-You will need to complete training and assessment to be issued a General Construction Induction (White) card.
+You will need to complete training and assessment to be issued a general construction induction card (white card).

 Getting your card

-To obtain a general construction induction card you will need to undertake training with a Registered Training Organisation (RTO) that conducts the General Construction Induction training.
-(Unit of competency - CPCCOHS1001A Work safely in the construction industry).
+To obtain a general construction induction card (white card) you will need to undertake training with a Registered Training Organisation (RTO) that conducts the general construction induction training. (unit of competency - CPCCWHS1001 Prepare to work safely in the construction industry).
 Once you have successfully completed the training the RTO will issue evidence that you have completed the training and the white card.
 You should keep evidence of completion of training as it may be required to replace your card in the future.

 Replacing a card

-To replace your white or blue card you need to contact the RTO that issued your card.
+To replace your white card you need to contact the RTO that issued your card.

 Do I need to replace a blue card?